-In this article we show you how to connect Linkedin for free to a Google Data Studio report.
+In this article we show you how to connect Linkedin for free to a Google Looker Studio report.
 This is extremely useful because as you probably noticed already, LinkedIn’s native reporting lacks views and charts you’d like to see.
 It’s hard to explore trends across dates or even view multiple metrics at once.
 The whole thing displays like a bad spreadsheet.

 The first option is to pay for a 3rd party data connector from a company like Supermetrics or Power My Analytics.
 This is the more convenient option and after setting it up once it allows you to pull in data automatically on an ongoing basis.
 If you are running ongoing campaigns and want dashboard access to real time data, this is the better option.
 However, it comes at a monthly price from about $30 upwards per month.
 We have a Linkedin Ads with Supermetrics connector available here.